quanteonlab/ai-assistant-framework/exploration/ollama-ebook-summary/refined_docs/book_notes/2A012---Reinforcement-Learning/2rla_part19_Coarse_Coding.md

 :p How is the feature vector x(s) created in tile coding?
 ??x
-In tile coding, each state s is represented by a feature vector \( x(s) \), where each component corresponds to whether a particular tile from any tiling contains the state.
+In tile coding, each state s is represented by a feature vector $x(s)$, where each component corresponds to whether a particular tile from any tiling contains the state.
 For example, if there are 4 tilings and each has 4 tiles, then there will be 64 components in the feature vector.
 Each component is either 0 or 1, indicating whether the corresponding tile contains the state.

 ```java
 // Pseudocode for constructing a feature vector x(s)